-Effective Year Built is the chronological age of a property adjusted to reflect an addition or significant renovation that extends the improvement's remaining economic life.
+Effective Year Built is the original year of construction of a property adjusted to reflect an addition or significant renovation that extends the improvement's remaining economic life.
 Effective age is the current assessment year minus the effective year.
-The components that when replaced or extensively renovated affect the remaining economic life of a property include the roof, the building envelope (windows and doors, exterior siding, walls including insulation and vapor barrier, and other structural components), the foundation, and mechanical components (electrical, plumbing and HVAC).
-Completed additions to existing improvements will alter the effective age of a property.
+Components that impact a property's remaining economic life when replaced or renovated include the roof, building envelope (windows, doors, siding, walls, insulation, vapor barrier), foundation, and mechanical systems (electrical, plumbing, HVAC).
+Additions to existing buildings also affect the property's effective age.